-- (1) Consists of net interest income and fee and other income. - (2) New business purchases consist of single-family and multifamily whole mortgage loans purchased during the period and single-family and multifamily mortgage loans underlying Fannie Mae MBS issued during the period pursuant to lender swaps. - (3) Calculated based on net interest income for the period divided by the average balance of total interest-earning assets during the period, expressed as a percentage. - (4) Consists of (a) charge-offs, net of recoveries and (b) foreclosed property expense (income) for the reporting period divided by the average guaranty book of business during the period, expressed in basis points. - (5) Refers to the sum of the unpaid principal balance of: (a) Fannie Mae MBS outstanding; (b) mortgage loans of Fannie Mae; and (c) other credit enhancements that we provide on mortgage assets.
-It excludes non-Fannie Mae mortgage-related securities held in our retained mortgage portfolio for which we do not provide a guaranty. - (6) Total amounts based on recorded investment of nonaccrual loans.
+- (1) Consists of net interest income and fee and other income. - (2) New business purchases consist of single-family and multifamily whole mortgage loans purchased during the period and single-family and multifamily mortgage loans underlying Fannie Mae MBS issued during the period pursuant to lender swaps. - (3) Calculated based on net interest income for the period divided by the average balance of total interest-earning assets during the period, expressed as a percentage. - (4) Consists of (a) charge-offs, net of recoveries and (b) foreclosed property expense (income) for the reporting period divided by the average guaranty book of business during the period, expressed in basis points. - (5) Calculated based on net income for the reporting period divided by average total assets during the period, expressed as a percentage.
+Average balances for purposes of ratio calculations are based on balances at the beginning of the year and at the end of each quarter for each year shown. - (6) Refers to the sum of the unpaid principal balance of: (a) Fannie Mae MBS outstanding (excluding the portions of any structured securities Fannie Mae issues that are backed by Freddie Mac securities); (b) mortgage loans of Fannie Mae held in our retained mortgage portfolio; and (c) other credit enhancements that we provide on mortgage assets.
+It also excludes non-Fannie Mae mortgage-related securities held in our retained mortgage portfolio for which we do not provide a guaranty. - (7) Total amounts based on recorded investment of nonaccrual loans.
 We generally classify single-family loans as nonaccrual when the payment of principal or interest on the loan is 60 days or more past due.
 Multifamily loans are placed on nonaccrual status when the loan becomes 90 days or more past due according to its contractual terms or is deemed individually impaired.
-See "Note 1, Summary of Significant Accounting Policies" for more information about our policies on nonaccrual loans. - (7) Consists of our allowance for loan losses and reserve for guaranty losses.
+See "Note 1, Summary of Significant Accounting Policies" for more information about our policies on nonaccrual loans. - (6) Consists of our allowance for loan losses and reserve for guaranty losses.
+The measurement of our loss reserves was impacted upon the adoption of the CECL standard on January 1, 2020, which will be reflected in our financial statements for the quarter ending March 31, 2020.
+See "Note 1, Summary of Significant Accounting Policies" for more information about our adoption of the CECL standard.